One Direction Babies: Soon Liam Payne And Cheryl Cole Will Have A Child And Louis Tomlinson Shows Off Freddie

-One Direction’s Liam Payne and his girlfriend Cheryl Cole of Girls Aloud fame are now without question expecting their first child.
+One Direction’s Liam Payne and his girlfriend, Cheryl Cole of Girls Aloud fame, are now without question expecting their first child.
 The pair kept Cheryl’s pregnancy secret for quite some time.

 Louis Tomlinson of One Direction became a father January 21, 2016.
 This means that One Direction’s first baby, Freddie Tomlinson’s first birthday is rapidly approaching.
 How soon will Freddie’s little playmate be arriving?